uhs-robert/uhs-robert/README.md

 </div>
 <br>
 <p align="center">
-  Founder of <a href="https://uphillsolutions.tech">UpHill Solutions</a>, we help teams climb out of operational chaos with practical automation and maintainable software.
+  Founder of <a href="https://uphillsolutions.tech">UpHill Solutions</a>, helping teams climb out of operational chaos with practical automation and maintainable software.
 </p>

 # 👨‍💻 Robert | Software Engineer & Consultant

-I build websites, portals, internal tools, and automation workflows that replace manual processes with systems teams can trust.
+I build websites, portals, automation workflows, and internal tools to replace manual processes with systems that teams can trust.

 ## 💼 About Me